MeteoraAg/ops/README.md

-## Update: 22 April 2025
+## Update: 14 May 2025

-- Appended new unique wallets to `kelsier_addresses.csv` - total of 665 addresses in the blacklist.
-Credits to submissions from [dethective](https://x.com/dethective), [degenspy](https://x.com/degen_spy) and more.
+- Appended new unique wallets into `kelsier_addresses.csv` - current total of 1410 addresses in the blacklist.
+Credits to submissions from [degenspy](https://x.com/degen_spy), [dethective](https://x.com/dethective), [0xbabushka](https://x.com/0xbabushka) and many others from the community.

 # Meteora Operations